UnifiedID2/uid2-docs-preview/preview/docs/guides/google-ss-integration.md

 So that it can share encrypted signals, the hosted auto-loaded secure signals script must be able to make an asynchronous call to the `window.getUid2AdvertisingToken` function and, in response, receive `advertising_token` as a string.

 It's important to make sure that the identity token is fresh.
-For a server-side integration, we recommend making a call to the [POST /token/refresh](../endpoints/post-token-refresh.md#post-tokenrefresh) endpoint to get a fresh [advertising token](../endpoints/post-token-refresh.md#decrypted-json-response-format) from the JSON response.
+For a server-side integration, we recommend making a call to the [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md#post-tokenrefresh) endpoint to get a fresh [advertising token](../endpoints/post-token-refresh.md#decrypted-json-response-format) from the JSON response.

 The following code is an example of how you could do this.